Chevron workers at key LNG facilities in Australia vote to restart strikes | KRDO

 London (CNN) — Union members have voted to restart industrial action at Chevron’s liquefied natural gas facilities in Australia, threatening renewed strikes that could disrupt about 7% of global LNG supply.

-The decision comes two weeks after the US company and the Offshore Alliance, which represents two Australian labor unions, said they had accepted new employment agreements proposed by Australia’s workplace relations tribunal, ending a protracted standoff.
+The decision was announced Friday, two weeks after the US company and the Offshore Alliance, which represents two Australian labor unions, said they had accepted new employment agreements proposed by Australia’s workplace relations tribunal, ending a protracted standoff.

 “Chevron have reneged on the commitments they gave the Fair Work Commission only two weeks ago to incorporate the commission’s recommendations into Enterprise Agreements covering workers at the Gorgon and Wheatstone Downstream facilities,” Brad Gandy, a spokesperson for the union group, said in a statement shared with CNN.